Serving All of San Diego County

 In the 1970s homes, the main concerns are:

-- Galvanized steel pipes.
+• Galvanized steel pipes.
 These were standard in the 70s and have a roughly 50-year lifespan.
 If your home still has original supply lines, they may be rusted internally, restricting flow and contaminating water.
-Replacement with copper or PEX is a common project we do in Carlton Hills.
+Replacement with copper or PEX is a common project for the plumbers we connect you with in Carlton Hills.
 Our galvanized pipe replacement post covers the process.

-- Cast iron sewer lines.
+• Cast iron sewer lines.
 Older drain lines are often cast iron, which corrodes from the inside.
 Tree root intrusion is also common in neighborhoods with mature landscaping.
-We do camera inspections to assess the condition before recommending any repair.
+The plumbers we connect you with do camera inspections to assess the condition before recommending any repair.
 Our sewer camera inspection page explains how that works.

 Typical Santee plumber pricing in 2026